 “As we are struggling through the final days together with their families, I present them with their loved one’s portrait.
 We become such close sisters.
 I tell them that I keep their loved ones in my heart and I will set them on my shoulders.
 This way when I see a new patient, I can take them with me.
 Their strength and their support will be there with me the whole time when I am trying to comfort a brand-new patient.”

 “A lot of miracles happen in this tiny room!”
 Ms. Kay said.

 The Lord has sent this beautiful angel to take care of the needs of so many women and I am blessed to call her my friend.

 (Story written by: Wahnita Berrocal, with excerpts from story written by: Karen J. Rohr)

 Oaks Senior Living is proud to work with such strong and amazing people!
-We show our support by sharing Kay’s story and hosting breast cancer awareness events like our 1st Annual ‘Bingo for Boobies’ event happening on October 20, 2018, at Oaks at Ashton Hills!
+We show our support by sharing Kay’s story and hosting breast cancer awareness events like our 1st Annual ‘Bingo for Boobies’ event which was held on October 20, 2018, at Oaks at Ashton Hills.